-The funding for the state appropriation is included in the General Appropriation Act, which is approved by the House and Senate of the State Legislature and signed by the governor before going into effect.
-Total funds appropriated for 2022 include \$6.3 million in the General Fund.
+State appropriation - The funding for the state appropriation is included in the General Appropriation Act, which is approved by the House and Senate of the State Legislature and signed by the governor before going into effect.
+Total funds appropriated for the years ended 2023 and 2022 include \$7.4 and \$6.3 million, respectively, in the General Fund.
 The General Fund is designated as a nonreverting fund, per House Bill 2, Section 4, Subsection J, Higher Education.